risckaust/risc-documentations/docs/source/1-z-gazebo-simulation.rst

 Now, you can monitor the rover's states and control it via a MAVROS node.

-* In this tutorial, we are going to learn basic way of controlling the rover by publishing the desired setpoints

-* There is a flight mode in PX4 autopilot which is called **OFFBOARD** mode.
-This mode allows the autopilot to accept specific external commands such as position, velocity, and attitude setpoints.
-You cannot mix between different setpoints _e.g._ velocity setpoints in x/y and position in z.

-* A MAVROS node provides setpoint plugins which will listen to a user input on specific setpoint topics.
-Once the user publishes to those specific setpoint topics, the mavros node will transfer those setpoints to the autopilot to execute.

-* If the autopilot's flight mode is **OFFBOARD**, the autopilot will accept the received setpoints and execute them.

-* We will send position setpoints to the autopilot via a setpoint topic that is available in MAVROS.
-Once set points are received in that topic, the mavros node will send it to the autopilot.

-* The setpoint topic that we will use in this tutorial is ``mavros/setpoint_position/local`.
-Next, we will create our custom simple ROS package in which we create a simple ROS node that will publish setpoints one after one to follow the square.
-Finally, MAVROS will take the position set points and send them to the autopilot.

 Custom Setpoint Node
 -----

-**Now, it's time for some coding!** You will write a ROS node in Python that listens to the ``/joy`` topic that is published by the ``joy`` node, and converts the joystick commands to xyz position setpoints.
-Then, it will publish the calculated position setpoints into ``/mavros/setpoint_raw/local``
+**Now, it's time for some coding!** You will write a ROS node in Python that publishes the desired position setpoints into ``mavros/setpoint_position/local``.

-Publishing to ``/mavros/setpoint_raw/local`` topic is not enough to get the autopilot to track the setpoints.
+Publishing to ``mavros/setpoint_position/local`` topic is not enough to get the autopilot to track the setpoints.
 It has to be in **OFFBOARD** mode.
 So, in your custom node, you will have to send a signal to activate this mode, only once.
-You need to **remember** that for this mode to work, you will need to be publishing setpoints beforehand, then, activate it, and continue publishing setpoints. **If you don't publish setpoints at more than 2Hz, it will go into a failsafe mode**.
+You need to **remember** that for this mode to work, you will need to be publishing setpoints beforehand, then, activate it, and continue publishing setpoints. **If you don't publish setpoints at more than 2Hz, it will go into a failsafe mode** and **OFFBOARD** mode will be off.

 First, create your custom ROS package.
 The code is commented so you can get an idea of what each part does.
 Go through code and try to understand it!